A pre-approved loan is issued by a lender before the borrower purchases a vehicle, and may give the borrower extra leverage with the dealer.

 Mortgage pre-approval is highly recommended to make the home buying process easier and less costly.
 Buyers with pre-approved mortgages are preferred by home sellers and their offers may be given more consideration.

-A loan that a lender issues to a borrower before an auto is purchased.
+A pre-approved loan can also be a loan that a lender issues to a borrower before an auto is purchased.
 These loans are usually valid for a limited time only, such as 30 days from the loan approval date.

 To give yourself a negotiating advantage, always get a pre-approved loan when you’re ready to go car shopping.
 Have a pre-approved loan check draft with you when you walk into a dealer, or when you go to test drive a used car that’s for sale by an individual owner.

 Having a pre-approved loan gives you negotiating power when you’re shopping for a car, whether you’re buying from a dealer or a private owner.
 Having a locked-in rate also protects you if interest rates rise before you close the car deal.
 The loan must be used within a set time, such as 30 days from the day the loan was approved.